FAQs for Lafayette Faculty & Staff

 For how long may I borrow materials?

 Faculty and staff may generally borrow books for one academic year.
 (Some books have shorter loan periods; loan periods for ILL materials vary and are set by the lending library.)
-Videos and DVDs circulate for seven days and may be renewed once for three days.
+Videos and DVDs circulate for seven days and may be renewed once for seven days.
 Bound periodicals circulate to faculty for one week and current periodicals circulate to faculty for two days for research/teaching purposes only.
 If staff need access for research/teaching purposes please consult the circulation desk.

 Can my spouse/partner or children borrow materials?